shoebkhan09/cred-manager/app/README.md

 ## The user interface is not showing means to enroll certain types credentials

 Ensure you specified a correct value for *"enabled-methods"* in `cred-manager.json`.
 Leave it empty or null to pick all enabled methods already supported by your Gluu server.

+## The top right-hand menu disappeared from the user interface

+Try restoring and then maximizing your browser's window.

 ## The preferred method for authentication is set to password and cannot be changed